fanny/fanny/README.md

   - Write weekly in my blog <br>
   - Be more involved in social communities..
 Do you have any in mind?
 Please let me know.<br>
   - <del>Make a talk in a JS Conference.</del><br>
   - Understand more topics beyond front-end ecosystem, like: distributed systems(currently learning).<br>
-  - Rewrite a framework or library from scratch in a different language(like rust that currently I don't know).<br>
 </details>

 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> :)</em>